danhort/docker-magento/README.md

 `alias dm=".dm/bin/dm"`
 3. Clone docker-magento into a `.dm` directory in the Magento root `git clone git git@github.com:danhort/docker-magento.git .dm`
-4. Initialize the environment with available PHP versions (7.4 or 8.1) `dm --init-sync <PHP version>` or `dm --init <PHP version>`
+4. Initialize the environment with available PHP versions (7.3 or 7.4 or 8.1)
+`dm --init-sync <PHP version>` or `dm --init <PHP version>`
 5. Create the new container
 `dm start`